-- Shall implement and maintain Appropriate Technical and Organisational Measures designed to protect Personal Data against unauthorised or unlawful Processing and against accidental loss, destruction, damage, theft, alteration or disclosure.
-These measures shall be appropriate to the harm which might result from any unauthorised or unlawful processing, accidental loss, destruction, damage or theft of the personal data and having regard to the nature of the Personal Data which is to be protected;
+3. Shall implement and maintain Appropriate Technical and Organisational Measures designed to protect Personal Data against unauthorised or unlawful Processing and against accidental loss, destruction, damage, theft, alteration or disclosure.
+These measures shall be appropriate to the harm which might result from any unauthorised or unlawful processing, accidental loss, destruction, damage or theft of the Personal Data and having regard to the nature of the Personal Data which is to be protected;

-- Shall take reasonable steps at the Customer’s request to assist Customer in meeting Customer’s obligations under Article 32 to 36 of the GDPR taking into account the nature of the processing under this DPA; provided, however, that Mixpanel reserves the right to reimbursement from Customer for the reasonable cost of any time, expenditures or fees incurred in connection with such assistance;
+7. Shall take reasonable steps at the Customer’s request to assist Customer in meeting Customer’s obligations under Article 32 to 36 of the GDPR taking into account the nature of the Processing under this DPA; provided, however, that Mixpanel reserves the right to reimbursement from Customer for the reasonable cost of any time, expenditures or fees incurred in connection with such assistance;

-- Agrees, where Mixpanel Processes or permits any Subprocessor to Process Personal Data in any country not deemed to provide an adequate level of protection of Personal Data by Data Protection Legislation, to transfer such Personal Data across international borders as follows: (i) for the European Union or the European Economic Area in compliance with the Standard Contractual Clauses which shall be incorporated in full by reference and form an integral part of this DPA, and which are set forth in Annex 2 below, provided that in the event of a conflict between the DPA and the Standard Contractual Clauses, the Standard Contractual Clauses shall control, (ii) for the United Kingdom, in compliance with the Standard Contractual Clauses, which the Parties agree shall apply to such transfer, and (iii) for Switzerland pursuant to the Swiss-U.S. Privacy Shield provided that Mixpanel maintains its certification under the Swiss-U.S. Privacy Shield;
+9. Agrees, where Mixpanel Processes or permits any Subprocessor to Process Personal Data in any country not deemed to provide an adequate level of protection of Personal Data by Data Protection Legislation, to transfer such Personal Data across international borders as follows: (i) for the European Union, the European Economic Area, and Switzerland in compliance with the Standard Contractual Clauses which shall be incorporated in full by reference and form an integral part of this DPA, and which are set forth in Annex 2 below, provided that in the event of a conflict between the DPA and the Standard Contractual Clauses, the Standard Contractual Clauses shall control, and (ii) for the United Kingdom, in compliance with the Standard Contractual Clauses (as may be amended from time to time in accordance with guidance from the United Kingdom’s Information Commissioner’s Office), which the Parties agree shall apply to such transfer;

 Limitation of Liability.
 This DPA shall be subject to the limitations of liability agreed between Customer and Mixpanel in the Agreement and such limitation shall apply in aggregate for all claims under the Agreement and DPA.